TNEL-UCSD/autolfads-deploy/examples/README.md

 # Examples

 This directory contains example AutoLFADS experiments.
 Refer to the individual directories for dataset descriptions and usage instructions.
+Utility scripts to generate summary figures of firing rate (`firing_rate_inference.py`) and hyperparameter progression (`hp_progression.py`) are also found in the root examples directory.
+Use `--help` with either script to learn more about their usage.

 # Useful Tips